Home / Blog / How Can I Improve My Process Steam System?

 Dirt pockets are vertical tubes positioned on a steam main which allow condense and debris to collect, these should be line-sized in the vast majority of steam systems, this certainly applies to mains up to and including 150mm (6”) nominal bore.
 If a dirt pocket is correctly sized then the measurement from the centre of the steam main to the bottom of the dirt pocket should be 500mm.
 The condense outlet tube should be installed 400mm centre to centre with the steam main and in addition, the outlet tube should have a fall installed made up of two 90° elbows, in addition, we also recommend the installation of a discharge valve at the base of the dirt pocket, usually connected using a tapped blank flange.

 The correct installation of dirt pockets ensures that non-discharged condense is removed efficiently, shallow dirt pockets will cause issues on startup and pockets that are not the correct bore size will allow non-discharged condense to pass over them and remain in the steam system.
 The latter is something we come across on several steam systems, usually where the installer or contractor has a limited understanding of process steam installations.
+How can i improve my process steam system?
 Here at Besseges (Valves, Tubes & Fittings) Ltd we always recommend using competent and experienced installers on steam systems as mistakes can be costly and sometimes catastrophic.

 Returning to the subject of dirt pockets, in particular, there are three different types of dirt pockets; they are in line, relay point and line end dirt pockets.
 Inline dirt pockets are installed on a horizontal steam main; relay points are installed at points where the level of the system changes and line ends are obvious.
 The inline and relay point dirt pockets are set up the same with a steam trap set made up of a correctly sized steam trap usually a TLV Free Float line drain or a Thermodynamic type, then two stop valves, a non-return valve and an optional sight-glass.
 The line end dirt pocket has everything that the other two types have with an additional TLV air eliminator, stop valve and non-return valve.